pdugas/homeassistant-recteq/README.md

 ## Configuration

-You need to add an entry under `switch:` in `configuration.yaml` for each rectec you want to connect.
+You need to add an entry under `switch:` in `configuration.yaml` for each recteq you want to connect.

 ```yaml
 switch: